 - Maligned Mixed Marriage: Kenya and Brian have enough issues dating.
 The ending is them getting married.

-- Parental Relationship Veto: Its made pretty clear that Kenya's mother would disapprove of a relationship with Brian.
+- Parental Marriage Veto: Its made pretty clear that Kenya's mother would disapprove of a relationship with Brian.
 Her father gives his support to her unconditionally, however, giving her the strength to pursue their relationship.

 - Race for Your Love: The funny thing is, she doesn't need to catch Brian before he goes anywhere, she just needs to tell him immediately that she loves him.

-- Second Act Breakup
+- Second-Act Breakup